hogeschool/Development-8/Readers/unit1.md

 `eval (<while C do T>,S)` $\rightarrow$ `(<if C then { T; while C do T } else { done }>, S)`

 Functional programming can achieve an equivalent behaviour through recursive functions.
 In F\# recursive functions are defined through the keyword `let rec`.
 For example, let us assume that we want to return a string containing all the numbers divisible by a number `n`.
 We can achieve this through a recursive function\: this function starts from 1 and tests all the numbers less or equal than `n` one by one.
 The base case of the recursion happens when the number that we are testing is greater than the current number.
 In this case we simply return an empty string.
-Ohterwise we check if the number is divisible by `n` and, if that is the case, we add it to the string\:
+Otherwise we check if the number is divisible by `n` and, if that is the case, we add it to the string\:

 ```fsharp
 let rec getDivisors =